 History of Cannabis in Ancient Greece

 Though the ancient Greeks remained largely ignorant of the intoxicating and medicinal effects of Cannabis until the 19th century, they did appreciate the plant for its fine fiber, and as early as 6 BCE, used it widely as a textile and for making rope.
-Greek historian Herodotus wrote of the Scythians, a tribe of Aryans who settled near Macedonia around the 5 BCE, and their use of cannabis vapor tents–tents in which participants would immerse themselves in the smoke from burning cannabis seeds and flowers–as a purification tool after a grizzly mass sacrifice commemorating a fallen chief.
+The Greek historian Herodotus wrote of the Scythians, a tribe of Aryans who settled near Macedonia around the 5 BCE, and their use of cannabis vapor tents–tents in which participants would immerse themselves in the smoke from burning cannabis seeds and flowers–as a purification tool after a grizzly mass sacrifice commemorating a fallen chief.
 Though there is extensive and detailed literature, we see little other mention of cannabis in ancient Greek society, aside from a few references to the edible nature of the seeds and the somewhat relieving use of the leaves as an external backache remedy.

 History of Cannabis in The West

 Cannabis reached the western world rather late, not until about 1545, when the Spanish brought Cannabis to Chile to cultivate for hemp fiber.
 In 1607, the first colonists to the U.S. were required by British law to grow Cannabis as a crop to make clothes, sails, and rope; later the Declaration of Independence was written on hemp paper.
 Not until the early 1800s did Cannabis begin to gain notoriety as a recreational substance in Europe, and later, the Americas; this knowledge was spread mainly by the Indian and African slave trade.
 Africans were likely introduced to the psychoactive effects of Cannabis by early Arab traveling groups.
 In Ethiopia, smoking pipes with traces of Cannabis were carbon-dated to around 1320.
 W. B. O’Shaughnessy is credited as the first Western man to study cannabis as a medicine, which he did while living in Calcutta.
-O’ Shaughnessy was an Irish physician who, like the ancient Chinese, concluded that Cannabis could be a remedy for many ailments, including as an anaesthetic during surgery.
+O’ Shaughnessy was an Irish physician who, like the ancient Chinese, concluded that Cannabis could be a remedy for many ailments, including as an anesthetic during surgery.

 Religious Use of Cannabis